-&lt;sup>10 Perth and Kinross Community Plan /Single Outcome Agreement 2013 - 2023 (June 2013)
+10 Perth and Kinross Community Plan /Single Outcome Agreement 2013 - 2023 (June 2013)

-&lt;sup>11 Perth & Kinross Integrated Children's Services Plan 2013 - 2018 (Oct 2014)
+11 Perth & Kinross Integrated Children's Services Plan 2013 - 2018 (Oct 2014)

 Research indicates best outcomes are achieved when services work with the whole family.
-This means adult and child care services need to work and communicate closely.
-Forrester and Harwin (2011) emphasise the need for a whole family approach to the problem - not just considering adult needs or children's needs but both, together - and engaging parents who may be reluctant to work with services.
+This means adult and child care services need to work and communicate Forrester and Harwin (2011)12 emphasise the need for a whole family closelv. approach to the problem - not just considering adult needs or children's needs but both, together - and engaging parents who may be reluctant to work with services.
+A whole family approach is being applied across different areas and needs to be futher extended into alcohol and drugs work.
 This has implications for the intensity of support and partnership working which would be necessary to motivate certain adults into recovery.
 Therefore it's important that we move from a reactive approach to a preventive approach.
 This will of course require a change in ways of working and in allocation of budgets.
-Professor Susan Deacon (2011) in her report states, 'The fact is that many of the professionally-led, largely 'top down', programmes and initiatives favoured in previous years have not achieved the results we would so like so it is just plain wrong to repeat past approaches-especially in such straitened times"
+Professor Susan Deacon (2011)13 in her report states, 'The fact is that many of the professionally-led, largely 'top down', programmes and initiatives favoured in previous years have not achieved the results we would so like so it is just plain wrong to repeat past approaches-especially in such straitened times"